 There are two ways to combination feed a kitten.

-The second method has the benefit of meaning that your little kitten always has something available to eat, but could potentially make them more likely to gain excess weight which could prove unhealthy.
+Give them wet kitten food at their regular mealtimes, and to leave dry kitten food available for them to snack on during the rest of the day.
+This method has the benefit of meaning that your little kitten always has something available to eat.
+The downside is it could potentially make them more likely to gain excess weight.

 In order to combat this you can decide on the amount of dry food they need in a day, and only put down this amount.
 So that when it’s gone, he will only have wet kitten food thereafter.